preemptive/dasho-samples/android/HookingOnAndroid/README.md

 This sample includes a keystore, `keystore.ks`, that is used to sign the release build.

+#### Note: To ensure that the `HookCheck` and `HookResponse` features work correctly, please disable obfuscation in the build.gradle file

 ## Setup

 See the main [README](../README.md) for the requirements.